Astronomy Tools Action Set Review

 The Astronomy Tools Action Set (sometimes called “Carboni’s Tools“) is a collection of one-click Photoshop “actions” that allow you to save time during the image processing stages of astrophotography.

-An action set can pack a lot of complex operations into a few clicks to help you produce repeatable results that are difficult to achieve by hand.
+An action set can pack a lot of complex operations into a few clicks, helping you produce repeatable results that are difficult to achieve manually.

-In this article, I’ll share my thoughts on the Astronomy Tools Action Set after using this tool extensively for the past 7 years.
+In this article, I’ll share my thoughts on the Astronomy Tools Action Set, having used it extensively for the past seven years.
 I’ll cover what I believe to be the most useful actions in the set, and when to use them.

 What Are Photoshop “Actions”?